-While we’re firm believers in our residentials, we understand not everyone has the time or money to bring a group to Bowles.
+While we’re firm believers in our residentials, we understand not everyone has the time or money to bring a group to stay at Bowles.

 You can also bring your group to Bowles for the day and try some of the activities.
 Our expert, experienced, qualified instructors are just as adept at reviewing and drawing out learning for young people who are here for a day visit.